 Thinking about the security for my parents’ store got me thinking about digital stores.
 Shouldn’t you have the same type of security for your digital business?
 Something that is proactive and can alert you when something happens with your site?

 See, without strong security measures in place, your site can get infected with malicious code and potentially affect your site visitors.
-In a worse case scenario, it can even render your site in a nonfunctional state.
+In a worst-case scenario, it can even render your site in a nonfunctional state.

 What level of security do you need to put in place for your site?
 Are there already WordPress security measures for your site at the host level?
 At Liquid Web, we understand the importance of having secure websites.
 We also understand that a lot of thought can go into keeping your websites secure and that it may not always be understood what a host can and should do to help keep you protected.